shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

         <ol>
             <li>First We import StoreModule and the combineReducers method</li>
             <li>We then import our reducers and use the combineReducers method to group them together.
 This step is important because it defines the shape of your state object.</li>
             <li>For AOT compilation to work we need an extra step, we export a function that returns the result of the rootReducer call.
-This function is called at every new action</li>
+This function is called at every new action triggered</li>
-            <li>To finish we can import this store into our app</li>
+            <li>To finish we can import this store into our app using StoreModule.provideStore</li>
         </ol>
-        <b>Next question is: How do we consume this store?</b>
+        <b>Now that our store is ready the Next question is: How do we ust it in our components?</b>
     </aside>
 </section>